 Risk is most extreme if you live surrounded by or near forest or woodland.
 By recognising and understanding your risk this will also help you to start preparing your property for fire and know what to do.

 One of the best ways to start planning is to look at where you live.
-Click on the link below that best describes where you live:
+Visit the CFA's 'Am I at Risk' page for further information.

-The CFA have a wealth of resources to help you understand your fire risk and know what to do before and during a fire.
+The CFA Before and During a Bushfire page will help you understand your fire risk and know what to do before and during a fire.
 The CFA advocate that staying to defend your property is risky and that leaving early is the safest option to protect yourself and your family.
-Either way, you should have a plan:
+Either way, you should have:

 If you are travelling or holidaying anywhere around the state this summer, make sure you're FireReady.
 Stay informed, be prepared and pack some essential items so you're ready to leave when you need to - Safe Travellers Checklist.